mat-sik/aws-deployment-example/README.md

 #### Storage

-To use storage to persist the data, one can use docker volume with driver local and Scope shared.
-One also needs to enable use auto-provisioning option, to create volume file on running EC2 instance if it is missing.
+To use storage to persist the data, one can use docker volume with driver local(you must use lower case otherwise your task will not boot without any logs) and Scope shared(so that when you restart the tasks, volume will not be created for each new task).
+One also needs to enable - use auto-provisioning option, to create volume file on running EC2 instance if it is missing.

 Of course you need to mount the file in the docker container to the proper directory that is required by the image.